 The view from the top of the fire tower, built in 1922, is well worth the climb.
-When open to the public, the tower provides an expansive view over the entire Sterling Forest.
+It provides an expansive view over the entire Sterling Forest.
 Sterling Lake is visible to the northeast, and a portion of the much-larger Greenwood Lake can be seen to the west.
 A picnic table at the base of the tower makes it a good place to stop for lunch.

-When you're ready to continue, find the white-stripe-on-red-blazed Fire Tower Trail and follow it as it descends from the ridge on a pleasant gravel road, with many grassy sections (do not follow the joint Fire Tower/Sterling Ridge Trail, which heads south on a footpath).
-After about half a mile, as the road levels off, you’ll come to a junction.
+When you're ready to continue, head east on the white-stripe-on-red-blazed Fire Tower Trail, which descends from the ridge on a pleasant gravel road, with many grassy sections (do not follow the joint Fire Tower/Sterling Ridge Trail, which heads south on a footpath).
+After about a mile, as the road levels off, you’ll come to a junction.
 The Fire Tower Trail turns off to the right on a branch road, but you should bear left and continue ahead on the main road, now marked with red-triangle-on-white blazes as the Fire Tower Connector Trail.
 The trail continues to descend, and after passing a private residence and going around a locked gate, it ends at a paved road, near the shore of Sterling Lake.

 To view a photo collection for this hike, click here.